 Here's a list of the different etches and color options I offer.
 Please browse this page when placing your sign order and let me know what color you would like for your sign in the details field at checkout.

 I start the patina process with a special etch that develops a bright orange which will continue to patina to a dark rusty brown when left to weather in the elements.
 Rust is great for visibility and looks especially nice on outdoor signs.
-If you're mounting a sign intended to rust outdoors on a wall, you may wish to space it off the wall 1" to prevent rust stains.
-Spacers are available in my shop here.
+If you're mounting a sign intended to rust outdoors on a wall, you should space it off the wall 1" to prevent rust stains.
+Aluminum spacers are available in my shop here.

 I treat the steel to a recipe that etches the metal a bronze color.
 The etch allows the texture of the metal to show through.
 This color comes with clear powder coat over top so it is very durable and great for indoor or outdoor mounting.